Last Updated on March 20, 2021 by Julia Wilson

 Treatment: No medical treatment is necessary for this condition.

-Lentigo is the name of a common condition in which flat, brown or black spots appear on hairless areas including the gums, lips, nose and eye margins of orange, tortoiseshell, calico, yellow, flame (red) point cats.
-It is the result of an increase in the number of epidermal melanocytes – pigment-producing cells – which is results in hyperpigmentation.
+Lentigo is the name of a common condition in which flat, brown or black spots appear on mucocutaneous junctions of the face (gums, lips, nose and eye margins) of orange, tortoiseshell, calico, yellow, flame (red) point cats.
+It is the result of an increase in the number of epidermal melanocytes – pigment-producing cells – which causes hyperpigmentation.

-Small spots around 1mm first appear on the lips, and later lesions can develop on the eyelids, gums, and nose.
-Lesions start out and become more widespread as the cat ages.
+Black areas of pigmentation first appear on the lips, and later lesions can develop on the eyelids, gums, and nose.
+Lesions start small and become more widespread as the cat ages.

-- Single or multiple brown/black spots (lentigines) which are small, flat or slightly raised, with a clear and defined border.
+- Single (lentigo) or multiple (lentigines) flat brown/black lesions with a clear and defined border.
 The skin or mucosa surrounding the area is normal.
-The size of the lesions can range from 1-2 mm but can merge together to create larger areas of black pigmentation.
+Lesions start small and increase in size often merging to create larger areas of black pigmentation.

 Freckles are associated with sun exposure in humans; however, the cause of lentigo is unknown in cats.